 Under Alert Level 2, Wellington City Libraries have reopened and will return to their normal opening hours from Monday 15 June.
 Here are some answers to frequently asked questions below.
 If your query is not included, please email us at email@example.com and library staff will be happy to help you.

 What branches are open under level 1?

 As of Monday 15 June all 13 branches will return to their normal opening hours.

 Can I return my books through the after hours slots in our libraries?

-There is no rush as the due date for all items issued before the lockdown has been extended to 6 July, and we will waive any overdues related to the closures.
+Although the due date for all items issued before the lockdown was extended to 6 July, you can return them whenever our libraries are open (or via after-hours slots) and we will waive any overdues related to the closures.
 Please note that items issued since the Level 2 reopening have regular due dates.

 What safety measures are in place to protect staff and visitors?

-- stay home if they, or anyone in their bubble is unwell
+- stay home if you, or anyone in your bubble is unwell

 - use the hand sanitiser provided